kalemaria/pycurv/README.md

 The package can be run using Python 2.7 versions.

 # scripts folder
-This folder contains two Python scripts using pysurf_compact package:
+This folder contains two Python scripts using curvaturia package:
 - ribosome_density_calculation.py script contains functions for running the ribosome density calculation.
 - curvature_calculation.py script contains functions for running the curvature calculation.